 Woman pleads not guilty in fatal Vegas Strip sidewalk crash

 FILE - In this Dec.
 20, 2015, file photo, police and emergency crews respond to the scene of an incident along a Las Vegas Strip sidewalk.
 A woman pleaded not guilty in Nevada state court on Friday, Feb.
 17, 2017, to charg...
-LAS VEGAS - A woman pleaded not guilty in Nevada state court on Friday to charges that she intentionally drove onto a Las Vegas Strip sidewalk, killing one pedestrian and injuring at least 34 others less than a week before Christmas 2015.
+A woman has pleaded not guilty in Nevada state court to charges that she intentionally drove onto a Las Vegas Strip sidewalk, killing one pedestrian and injuring several others less than a week before Christmas 2015.

 Add your comments below